bifrost-finance/bifrost-wiki/start/vtoken/salp.md

 Bifrost has designed two derivatives for users: vsToken \(voucher slot token\) and vsBond.
 The former is a fungible token, which represents a voucher of a user's contribution to a parachain auction.
 The voucher can be traded at any time or cooperated with vsBond for 1-to-1 peg redemption.

-The latter is a token represents the auction reward and lease period of different parachains, which smooths out the problem of different reward strategies between parachains.
-Meantime, vsBond can execute transactions through Bifrost's built-in vsBond market, without having to consider liquidity issues.
+The latter is a token represents the lease period of different parachains. vsBond can execute transactions through Bifrost's built-in vsBond market, without having to consider liquidity issues.

 Bifrost hopes to distinguish between a Token’s utility value and its equity in the simplest way through vsToken and vsBond.
 At the same time, vsToken will have strong liquidity as a contribution derivative.